1992 Hooters 500: Alan Kulwicki (—30)

 Kulwicki entered the final race of the season with two victories, winning the spring Bristol race that Allison crashed out of and following that up with a victory in June at Pocono.
 While his win total was not as high as the five for Allison or the four for Elliott, Kulwicki's strength was his consistency.
-Entering the Hooters 500 race weekend, Kulwicki had recorded a total of sixteen top ten finishes in the twenty-eight races run to that point, ten of which were top dice finishes.
+Entering the Hooters 500 race weekend, Kulwicki had recorded a total of sixteen top ten finishes in the twenty-eight races run to that point, ten of which were top five finishes.
 In eight of the other twelve races, Kulwicki finished inside the top twenty, and he was running at the end of all but two races.